LastAncientOne/Deep_Learning_Machine_Learning_Stock/README.md

   2. Regression (predict values)

 ### Overfitting, Underfitting, and the bias-variance tradeoff
+Overfitted is when the model memorizes the noise and fits too closely to the training set.
+Underfitting is when it cannot establish the dominant trend within the data; as a result, in training errors and poor performance of the model.
 #### Overfitting:
   1. High training error
   2. High test error